John Oscar Burleigh: The Oldest, But Least Famed Brother

 II.
 Education and the Canterbury Controversies

 John Oscar Burleigh was born in 1809.
 He attended the district schools and then the Plainfield Academy.
 The books of his which were retained by his descendants and then donated to the American Antiquarian Society are mainly from the concluding years of his education (1830-1833).
 One such treasured volume is an 1832 edition of the great English Protestant epic poem, John Milton's Paradise Lost.
-John O. Burleigh obtained this book in 1833, as he was completing the transition between being a student and teacher himself.
+John O. Burleigh obtained this book in 1833, as he was completing the transition between being a student himself and becomng a teacher.
 Another fascinating title in his collection was the oft-published History of the Revolutions in Europe, by the pedagogue and diplomat Christophe Wilhelm Koch, one of Goethe's teachers.
-This comprehensive volume covers of 1,000 years of European history: it was intended for a well-educated audience.
+This comprehensive volume covers over 1,000 years of European history: it was intended for a well-educated audience.

 The Canterbury Female Academy, run by Prudence Crandall, brought out the activist in John between 1833 and 1834.
 On September 1, 1833, he gifted a signed copy of the Plainfield Academy Catalogue to Charles Wheeler Denison, the editor of The Emancipator, and an erstwhile mentor of his brother William.
 This dated signature implies that John appreciated Denison's support for the Canterbury school, which was being avidly covered in The Emancipator, and may even suggest that Denison had visited Canterbury recently.